Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Introduction

-Our contributions are summarized as follows: \begin{itemize}[noitemsep] \item We demonstrate the excellent performance of pre-trained diffusion models when applied to federated learning, which has not been explored before. \item We propose the FedDISC method, which leverages the powerful generative ability of pre-trained diffusion model to achieve a one-shot semi-supervised federated learning framework, without any client training and the large communication from iterations. \item We conduct extensive experiments on multiple real-world datasets to validate the effectiveness of FedDISC.
-The experimental results indicate that FedDISC effectively handles distribution differences among the server and the clients, and obtains competitive performance compared with the compared methods. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We demonstrate the excellent performance of DMs when applied to FL, enabling us to obtain high-quality large-scale synthetic datasets complying with the various client distributions without any training on the clients, which has not been explored before. \item We propose the FedDISC method.
+With the help of cluster centroids and domain-specific representations, our method further improves both the quality and variety of the generated samples, resulting in a global model that has the potential to outperform the performance ceiling of centralized training with only one communication round. \item We conduct extensive experiments on multiple real-world large-scale image datasets to validate the effectiveness of FedDISC.
+The results demonstrate that FedDISC outperforms compared with all the baseline methods.
+In some cases, it even surpasses the performance ceiling of traditional FL.
+The sufficient visualization experiments also illustrate that our method can generate synthetic datasets with competitive quality and diversity compared to the original client images, without leaking the privacy-sensitive information of the clients.